adityackr/clean-youtube/README.md

 - You can add your favorites playlist in favorites page
 - When you click a playlist card it will show the details of playlist
 - On the playlist page you can click any video of that playlist.
+- All playlists will save in the browser localStorage.
 - You can watch the video without any distraction.

 ## Used Tools